airbnb/javascript/react/README.md

-# Airbnb React/JSX Style Guide
+# RenewFinancial React/JSX Style Guide

-*A mostly reasonable approach to React and JSX*
+*A mostly reasonable approach to React and JSX (and mostly borrowed from Airbnb)*

 ## Table of Contents